 Each representation MUST contain a “data” directory.
 The structure within this directory can be freely chosen.

-A representation CAN contain a “metadata” directory.
+A representation COULD contain a “metadata” directory.

 If a representation directory contains a “metadata” directory, it SHOULD be divided into “descriptive”, “preservation”, and “other” subdirectories for storing the corresponding category of metadata.

-The representation directory CAN contain a “documentation” directory to store additional documents that explain the content available in the “data” directory.
+The representation directory COULD contain a “documentation” directory to store additional documents that explain the content available in the “data” directory.

-The representation directory CAN contain a “schemas” directory to store additional XML Schema files that are needed to validate XML documents contained in a representation.
+The representation directory COULD contain a “schemas” directory to store additional XML Schema files that are needed to validate XML documents contained in a representation.

 E-ARK AIP structure

-Based on the E-ARK IP format described in the previous section, the AIP format specifies a logical structure and guidelines for using METS and PREMIS metadata to create E-ARK AIPs.
+Based on the Common Specification for IPs described in the previous section, the AIP format specifies a logical structure and guidelines for using METS and PREMIS metadata to create E-ARK AIPs.

 The AIP format offers a structure for storing the complete SIP, and it allows holding data and metadata which are created during SIP to AIP conversion and data that are created during the lifecycle of the AIP.